Krenar123/twitter_clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+**Simple twitter clone with rails

-* Ruby version
+Ruby version ruby '2.6.6'

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+No other dependencies for this project just Bulma as css Framework.

+One model is created Tweet you can see it in db/schema.rb and access it in db/seeds.rb

-* How to run the test suite
+How to run the test suite --  no test suite for this project

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...